Further Revised; 7/25/14

 The other misleading aspects are the completely useless RGB and capacitive touch ‘features’.
 Controlling your RGB (Red, Green, Blue) of your light has little bearing on obtaining the exacting nanometer spikes necessary for photosynthetic life.

-The proof is the requirement of a cooling fan, which also have been known to break down from the heat produced, one reason for the poor 1 year warranty offered by EcoTech in my opinion.
+The evidence is the requirement of a cooling fan, which can break down from the heat produced, one reason for the 1 year warranty offered by EcoTech in my opinion.

-The excess heat which requires a cooling fan also represents a considerable amount of lost input energy to heat that could be going to lighting your aquarium reef specimens.
+More importantly, the excess heat which requires a cooling fan also represents a considerable amount of lost input energy to heat that could be going to lighting your aquarium reef specimens.
+This is NOT an opinion either, as it is basic science that energy going to produce heat is energy NOT going to light!

-Another proof is the fact that the Radion Pro produces 1100 µMol•m²•sec PAR from 155 watts of input energy at 6 inches of air, but when compared to the before mentioned AquaRay Reef White 2000 NP Ultima, the AquaRay is rated at 380 µMol•m²•sec at 15 inches of air.
+Another evidence is that the Radion Pro produces 1100 µMol•m²•sec PAR from 155 watts of input energy at 6 inches of air, but when compared to the before mentioned AquaRay Reef White 2000 NP Ultima, the AquaRay is rated at 380 µMol•m²•sec at 15 inches of air.

-The end result is a fixture that requires about 1.5 watts per gallon to light an advanced reef tank compared to .8 watt for, as an example, the AquaRay Ultima.
+The end result is a fixture that may require about 1.5 watts per gallon to light an advanced reef tank compared to .8 watt for, as an example, the AquaRay Ultima.

-What I have noted from my own research and that of my aquarium design & maintenance friends is that the EcoTech Radion is well marketed to the point that many if not most forums and poorly informed aquarium stores assume this is the best LED available when although good, it is NOT the best as per reasons and research cited here.
+What I have noted from my own research and that of my aquarium design & maintenance friends is that the EcoTech Radion is well marketed to the point that many if not most forums and aquarium stores assume this is the best LED available when although excellent, it is not necessarily the best as per reasons and research cited here.

 Even EcoTech’s own customer service [according to a friend who forwarded me an email] will refer questions about their product to forums.